Project overview

 With alignment across teams, we proceeded to moderated user testing for Proposal 1.

-Moderated user testing
+Moderated user testing (2 months later)

 To support this, I co-designed a cross-disciplinary UXR kickoff workshop; aligning the Researcher with our goals and refining participant recruitment criteria through collaborative feedback.